Sharat Chandra Srivastava

-Sharat Chandra Srivastava is a North Indian classical violinist and music composer.
+Sharat Chandra Srivastava (born 17 October 1971) is a North Indian classical violinist and music composer.
 He represents the Senia gharana.

 Early life and training

 Srivastava was born in New Delhi on 17 October 1971.
 He started learning violin at the age of 7 from his grandfather, the renowned North Indian violinist Pt Joi Srivastava.

 Career

 He has been performing Hindustani classical music for over 25 years.
 He was part of India's premier rock band Parikrama for 12 years.
-He left Parikrama in 1999 and started the Delhi based fusion band called Mrigya.
+He left Parikrama in 1999 and started the Delhi-based fusion band called Mrigya.
 He is also a member of the world music quartet India Alba.

 He is a recipient of the National Scholarship from the Ministry of Human Resources and Development, Government of India.

 In 1998, he performed with Sting in an all acoustic set at the Channel V awards held at New Delhi.
 He has also performed with Ustad Amjad Ali Khan, Pt.
 Hari Prasad Chaurasia, Pt.
 Birju Maharaj and many other stalwarts.